trueheart78/trueheart78.com/games.md

    - Best story in an AC game yet
    - Aya :sparkling_heart:
    - Solid A+ game.
+1. LEGO Marvel Super Heroes 2 (PS4) [25hr est]
+   - So glad to see Squirrel Girl and Gwenpool :sparkling_heart:
+   - Great sense of humor.
+   - Stan Lee really needs to stop getting into sticky situations.
+   - Solid A game.

 <!-- beaten:end -->
 <a name='jettisoned'></a>